n7space/sis/README.md

 ## Required software

-- CppuTest can be download from http://cpputest.github.io/
+- CppuTest - To install please follow the instructions provided in this link: http://cpputest.github.io/

 ## Build